Opinion: Canelo to Floyd Mayweather Promotions - The ideal PPV hook up

 The pair know each other well and have massive respect for each other as businessmen.

-It’s well documented that when Canelo fought Mayweather as a youngster in 2013 he was looking to learn all he could from the former ruler in order to take his spot.
+It’s well documented that when Canelo fought Mayweather as a youngster in 2013 he was looking to learn all he could from the former ruler to take his spot.

 This is exactly what happened.